Remembering Old & New Dreams

 By the mid 70s, Cherry, Redman, Haden, and Blackwell had established themselves bandleaders and in-demand sidemen.
 Coleman was by then working with his new electrified large ensemble Prime Time, so when the idea of reforming of the original Coleman quartet fell through, Cherry, Haden and Blackwell recruited Redman to record 1976’s Old and New Dreams for the Italian label Black Saint, focusing on original material and a previously unrecorded Coleman composition.
 With its tight ensemble playing and approach that balanced free blowing with a pervading Asia-influenced exoticism, the album was a triumphant success.
 Over the following eleven years, the band would tour extensively and record three further albums that combined new tunes with Coleman classics, including a pair of discs for ECM – 1979’s self-titled studio date and the 1980 follow-up Playing, recorded live in Austria.
 In his review of Playing, the All Music Guide’s Scott Yanow described the band’s inspired reunion as, “Stirring music in a setting that always brought out the best in each of these musicians.”
 Their final album, A Tribute to Blackwell, was recorded live during an Atlanta festival devoted to the drummer in 1987, and serves as something of a “greatest hits” collection from their decade-long existence.
 The group would assemble one last time, as a trio sans Redman, for Haden’s spectacular Verve release The Montreal Tapes, recorded live at the Festival de Jazz de Montreal in 1989.
 All four members have since passed away – Blackwell in 1992, Cherry in 1995, Redman in 2006, and Haden in 2014.

 Formed by saxophonist Joshua Redman in tribute to his father Dewey, Still Dreaming revisits the timeless music of Old and New Dreams and Ornette Coleman as well as fresh compositions inspired by it, with a simpatico lineup that has connections to the Coleman alumni, both directly and in spirit.
 Bassist Scott Colley was a student of Charlie Haden at Cal Arts before rising to become one of the most valuable rhythm section players in jazz.
-Trumpeter Ron Miles studied with Ornette Coleman and has a deep appreciation of Cherry’s sound and approach.
+Trumpeter Ron Miles studied with Ornette Coleman and has a deep appreciation of Cherry’s sound and aesthetic.
 Drummer Brian Blade was born to the same proud New Orleans drumming tradition as Ed Blackwell, with a deeply emotive sound that, like Blackwell, blends an explosive and exploratory approach with roots deep in the second line.

 Joshua Redman broke into the jazz scene in the early 1990s performing widely with his father, and recorded two albums with him.
 But as a bandleader in his own right, he’s followed his own trajectory, rarely intersecting with the gutbucket avant-garde sound that defined Dewey’s aesthetic.
 With Still Dreaming, he boldly expands on his father’s essential legacy and that of Ornette Coleman, creating music for a new century.